Romaindu35/EncryptSystem/README.md

 # How to use it

-to use it you just have to create a new EnscryptBuilder object, build it, then run it.
+To use it you just have to create a new EnscryptBuilder object, build it, then run it.
 See this example below

 ```